Percolate is a thoughtful

 The System of Record for Marketing®

 Percolate is The System of Record for Marketing®.
 Backed by Sequoia Capital, Lightspeed Venture Partners, and GGV, Percolate is one of the fastest growing companies in enterprise software.
-Percolate’s all-in-one software for global marketing visibility, collaboration, and governance.
+Percolate’s all-in-one software for global marketing visibility, coordination, and governance.
 Over 800 brands including GE, Unilever, Mastercard, Marriott, Levi’s, Cisco, and Cigna trust Percolate to manage their global marketing supply chains and help grow their business.

 Percolate was built by marketers for marketers.
 In 2011, Noah Brier and James Gross founded Percolate to help brands grow in a world transformed by social and mobile technology.
 They wanted to do so with software that is beautiful and works the same way marketers work.